LindsayTeeters/Challenge-15-MechaCar_Statistical_Analysis/README.md

 Addressed Questions:

-<b>1.
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?</b>
+<b><I>1.
+Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?</I></b>
 The ground clearance and vehicle length both would greatly affect miles per gallon.
 These two are non-random variables when considering mpg.

-<b>2.
+<b><I>2.
 Is the slope of the linear model considered to be zero?
-Why or why not?</b>
+Why or why not?</I></b>
 The slope of this linear model is not 0.
 The p-value is 5.35.
 Some of the variables drastically impact the miles per gallon of the vehicle.

+<b><I>Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?</I></b>
+Although its not 100%, this linear model is a good model to predict miles per gallon (mpg) or the MechCar prototupe.
+The R-squared is 0.7149, which is an adequate level to base the predicitons off of.